Elonoir/DnD/_posts/2019-03-14-CharacterSheets.md

 ### Not so good:
 - If there is a bug in the code (like for example HP), there is nothing you can do.
-- Je moet materiaal dubbel aanschaffen als je dit digitaal wilt gebruiken.
+- Je moet materiaal dubbel aanschaffen als je dit digitaal wilt gebruiken. <!--

-#### What do I notice?
+#### What do I notice? -->
-- Character portrait neemt een kleine rol
+- Character portrait neemt een kleine rol / bijna onzichtbaar
 - Je moet alsnog veel kennen om in te voeren, geeft niet veel netjes default opties